freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/editor/multiple-tables.md

+---
+description: VPE supports multiple tables in one scene.
+---
 # Working with Multiple Tables

 When working on a creation, you might want to load other tables to pick assets from.
 For that, Visual Pinball lets you open multiple tables allowing to switch and copy elements between them relatively quickly.